Water Heater Leaks: Causes and Solutions

 Sometimes, the drain valve may leak even if you don't leave it open, especially if sediment buildup and other debris prevent the drain valve from fully closing.
 In this case, you will need to clean or replace the drain valve.

-Water pressure levels reach excessive levels for a number of reasons, including: high water temperatures, water hammers, and/or a broken T&P relief valve.
+Water pressure levels may be excessive for a number of reasons, including: high water temperatures, water hammers, and/or a broken T&P relief valve.

 #3.
 Malfunctioning Water Lines